Fremont Lake – A Naturally Formed, Glacial Lake

 Fremont Lake Facilities

 The Lower Boat Dock is accessible by paved road FS-111 for motorized boats.
 Sandy Beach, a small natural beach where the water is relatively shallow, is just off the main access road is an ideal place for non motorized boats to launch.
 Sandy Beach is where families and young children enjoy the scenery, sand, and swim in the warmer waters near shore.
 A picnic area is adjacent.
 No dogs are allowed on Sandy Beach.
-For food and boat rentals, visit Lakeside Lodge located along the shore of Fremont Lake.
+For food and boat rentals, visit Lakeside Restaurant & Marina located along the south shore of Fremont Lake.